mbland/elistman/README.md

 ## Deployment

+### Create configuration file

-Create a `deploy.env` file in the root directory of the following form (replacing each value with your own as appropriate):
+Create a `deploy.env` file in the root directory containing the following environment variables (replacing each value with your own as appropriate):

 ```sh
 API_DOMAIN_NAME="api.mike-bland.com"